skeletorkun/phorest-techtest-oozen/README.md

 # Notes on Submission

 * Chose to implement in Kotlin instead of Java.
-Thanks for the learning opportunity.
-*
+* Committed directly to main branch.
+Ideally we would provide a pull request to a protected (master) branch.
+  branch

 Please submit your solution in the form of a link to a public source control repository which contains your code e.g Github, Gitlab etc.
 Ideally we would like to see the development progress by viewing commits history.